 PLANNING TERM DEFINITION Capital Investment Value (CIV) The Capital Investment Value (CIV) of a project includes all costs necessary to establish and operate the project (including design and construction costs, but not including land costs or GST).
-Contribution plan A plan developed by councils for the purpose of gaining financial contributions from new development towards the cost of new and upgraded public amenities and/or services required to accommodate the new development Designated development Designated Development refers to developments that are high-impact developments (e.g. likely to generate pollution) or are located in or near an environmentally sensitive area (e.g. a coastal wetland) Development control plan A plan that provides detailed planning and design guidelines to support the planning controls in a LEP Gateway determination A gateway determination is issued by DPIE following an assessment of the strategic merit of a proposal to amend or create an LEP and allows for the proposal to proceed to public exhibition Local environmental plan (LEP) An environmental planning instrument developed by a local planning authority, generally a council.
-An LEP sets the planning framework for a Local Government Area Local Planning Panel Local Planning Panels assume specified consent authority functions on behalf of Councils.
-Panels determine certain types of development applications referred to them and those development applications not delegated by Council to Council staff.
+Contribution plan A plan developed by councils for the purpose of gaining financial contributions from new development towards the cost of new and upgraded public amenities and/or services required to accommodate the new development Designated development Designated Development refers to developments that are high-impact developments (e.g. likely to generate pollution) or are located in or near an environmentally sensitive area (e.g. a coastal wetland) Development control plan A plan that provides detailed planning and design guidelines to support the planning controls in a LEP Gateway determination A gateway determination is issued by DPIE following an assessment of the strategic merit of a proposal to amend or create an LEP and allows for the proposal to proceed to public exhibition Local Approvals Policy A Policy adopted by Council detailing the criteria for approval of listed activities under Section 68 of the Local Government Act, 1993 Local Environmental Plan (LEP) An environmental planning instrument developed by a local planning authority, generally a council.
+An LEP sets the planning framework for a Local Government Area Local Orders Policy A Policy adopted by Council detailing the criteria Council must take into consideration in determining whether or not to give an order under section 124 of the Local Government Act, 1993 Local Planning Panel Local Planning Panels assume specified consent authority functions on behalf of Councils Panels determine certain types of development applications referred to them and those development applications not delegated by Council to Council staff.
 Panels provide advice on planning proposals prepared by Councils and may also provide advice on any other planning or development matters referred to them by Councils Regional Planning Panel Regional Planning Panels were introduced to strengthen decision making on regionally significant development applications (DAs) and certain other planning matters, including: Determine regionally significant development applications (DAs), certain other DAs (including coastal protection works on land within the coastal zone (within the meaning of the Coastal Management Act 2016)) and s4.55(2) and s4.56 modification applications Act as the Planning Proposal Authority (PPA) when directed Undertake rezoning reviews Provide advice on other planning and development matters when requested Determine site compatibility certificates under the State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004.
 Regional strategic plan 20-year plans prepared by DPIE, that address the community's needs for housing, jobs, infrastructure and a healthy environment for a DPIE Region State Environmental Planning Policy (SEPP) An environmental planning instrument developed by the DPIE, that relates to planning matters that are state significant or are applicable across the state State significant development (SSD) Some types of development are deemed to have State significance due to the size, economic value or potential impacts that a development may have.
 Examples of possible SSD include: new educational establishments, hospitals and energy generating facilities State significant infrastructure (SSI) SSI includes major transport and services development that have a wider significance and impact than on just the local area.
 Examples of possible SSI include: rail infrastructure, road infrastructure and water storage and treatment plants